 The Public Health (Control of Disease) Act 1984 - The whole Act To issue notices on behalf of Burnley Borough Council under regulation 9 and schedules 3 and 4 of the Public Health (Infectious Disease) Regulations 1988 Health and Social Care Act 2008 32.
-Animal Welfare: • The Animal Boarding Establishments Act 1963 - The whole Act • The Riding Establishments Acts 1964 and 1970 - The whole Act • The Breeding of Dogs Acts 1973 & 1991 • The Breeding and Sale of Dogs (Welfare) Act 1999 • The Pet Animals Act 1951 • The Zoo Licensing Act 1981 • The Zoo Licensing Act 1981 (Amendment) (England & Wales) Regs 2002 • The Animal Welfare Act 2006 • Dangerous Wild Animals Act 1976 33 Health & Safety at Work The Health & Safety at Work etc Act 1974 & associated Regulations The Environment Act 1995 - In so far as Burnley Borough Council is the enforcing authority as detailed in Parts I and II of the Act Cooling Towers & Evaporative Condensers (Regulations) 1992 Sunbeds (Regulation) Act 2010 34.
+Animal Welfare: The Zoo Licensing Act 1981 The Zoo Licensing Act 1981 (Amendment) (England & Wales) Regs 2002 33.
+Health &amp; Safety at Work The Health &amp; Safety at Work etc Act 1974 &amp; associated Regulations The Environment Act 1995 - In so far as Burnley Borough Council is the enforcing authority as detailed in Parts I and II of the Act Cooling Towers &amp; Evaporative Condensers (Regulations) 1992 Sunbeds (Regulation) Act 2010 34.
 Gambling Act 2005 Local Government (Miscellaneous Provisions) Act 1982 s 2,8,7 and 12 Vehicle (crime) Act 2001 Criminal Justice and Police Act 2001 House to House collections Act 1939.
 Sect.
 2 Scrap Metal Dealers Act 2013 35.
-Miscellaneous The Sunday Trading Act 1994 - Duty to enforce the Act contained at Schedule 2 The Public Health Act 1936 - The whole Act The Building Act 1984 - In so far as Burnley Borough Council is the enforcing authority as detailed in Parts 1.11, Ill and IV The Prevention of Damage by Pests Act 1949 - The whole Act The Public Health Act 1961 - In so far as Burnley Borough Council is the enforcing authority as detailed in Part I of the Act
+Miscellaneous The Sunday Trading Act 1994 - Duty to enforce the Act contained at Schedule 2 The Public Health Act 1936 - The whole Act The Building Act 1984 - In so far as Burnley Borough Council is the enforcing authority as detailed in Parts 1.11, Ill and IV The Prevention of Damage by Pests Act 1949 - The whole Act The Public Health Act 1961 - In so far as Burnley Borough Council is the enforcing authority as detailed in Part I of the Act The Local Government (Miscellaneous Provisions) Act 1982 - Part VIII, Section 3 and Schedule 4 part XI The Regulatory Reform (Fire Safety Order 2000) Article 45 duty to consult enforcing Authority

-The Local Government (Miscellaneous Provisions) Act 1982 - Part VIII, Section 3 and Schedule 4 part XI The Regulatory Reform (Fire Safety Order 2000) Article 45 duty to consult enforcing Authority Sustainable and Secure Buildings Act 2004 Section 7 Health Act 2006 36.
+Sustainable and Secure Buildings Act 2004 Section 7 Health Act 2006 36.
 To appoint Public Health England as Proper Officers for the purposes of The Public Health (Control of Disease) Act 1984 and regulations made thereunder, and the Health Protection (Notification) Regulations 2010.
 37. To undertake the following functions in relation to the Scrap Metal Dealers Act 2013 To determine applications for site and collectors licences where no representations have been made To determine applications for variation of site and collectors licences where no representations have been made 38.
 To execute all documents necessary to give effect to Executive decisions.